Legal Ethics Counsel – Making Sense of the Gray Areas

 - Are the policies and procedures being followed, consistently?

-Our Ethics Review includes a review of each aspect of your practice, analyzing the policies and procedures in place and how they are implemented.
-We review management structures, compliance safeguards, and specific risk managements systems to ensure that your firm has the right plans in place, that they are properly communicated to the firm, and that they are properly implemented, consistently.
+Our Legal Ethics Review includes an analysis of each aspect of your practice, analyzing the policies and procedures in place and how they are implemented.
+We review management structures, compliance safeguards, and specific risk management systems to ensure that your firm has the right plans in place, that they are properly communicated to the firm, and that they are properly implemented, consistently.
 We prepare a detailed analysis, identifying risks, and remedies, in each category.

 Consider some examples of ethical questions from your law practice that may keep you up at night, or should: